cherrywoods/swift-meta-serialization/README.md

 [![Build Status](https://travis-ci.org/cherrywoods/swift-meta-serialization.svg?branch=testing)](https://travis-ci.org/cherrywoods/swift-meta-serialization)

 MetaSerialization is a framework to simplify the creation of new serialisation libraries for the swift standard library environment (Encodable, Decodable, Codable, etc.)
 It's aim is to let anyone create a serialization library that works with the swift serialization framework by nearly just writing the real serialization code.
+To archive this goal, it includes a default `Encoder` and `Decoder` implementation that delegate a small part of their work to implementations of `MetaSupplier` / `Unwrapper`, but are furthermore extendible.
+Most common use cases should however not require overriding eigther `MetaEncoder` or `MetaDecoder`, but should be archivable with a short custom implementation of `MetaSupplier` / `Unwrapper`.
+In the most extreme form, it is possible to build codable support for an existing framework in [2 lines of code](https://github.com/cherrywoods/swift-meta-serialization/blob/73f067c2c542d4548813d3c8884755dee270ec64/Examples/Example1/Example1.swift#L14-L16).

+## Installation
+MetaSerialization is available using [CocoaPods](), Carthage and Swift Package Manager.

 ## Introduction
 Lets pretend you liked to serialize to JSON and want to write your own library for this (yes, there are all ready frameworks for this and Foundation also contains an implementation, but lets also pretend you want to have your own).